-In all honesty, you don’t need much room if you are patient.
+Honestly, you don’t need much room if you are patient.
 But, frustration can mount over time.
-The more you have to change components or add something, it can start to get a little annoying.
+The more you have to change components or add something, the more annoying it becomes.

-Cable management becomes easier, changing drives and cards also become easier.
-There are many manufacturers doing a great job of making these tasks easier even with smaller cases.
+Cable management becomes easier, and changing drives and cards also becomes easier.
+Many manufacturers are doing a great job of making these tasks easier, even with smaller ones.

-That’s why I always say, if you are a tinkerer, try it out for yourself.
-If you find most tasks a bit challenging because of space restraints, it’s time to switch up to something larger.
+That’s why I always say, if you are a tinkerer, try it yourself.
+If you find most tasks challenging because of space restraints, it’s time to switch to larger tower cases.

 Consider future upgrades

-If you have bought a new motherboard and perhaps considering going with an SLI configuration, or adding some sophisticated cooling system, think hard about what a larger case can offer you.
+If you have bought a new motherboard and are considering going with an SLI configuration or adding some sophisticated cooling system, think hard about what full towers can offer you.

-While a mid tower case is a popular size for most gamers or enthusiasts, the extra space gives you more options.
+While a mid tower is a popular size for most gamers or PC enthusiasts, the extra space gives you more options.

-Not only is adding more drives never an issue with a larger case but mounting extras for water cooling while keeping much-needed air cooling in place becomes more difficult with a medium or smaller sized case.
+Not only is adding more drives never an issue with full towers, but mounting extras for liquid cooling while keeping much-needed air cooling in place becomes more difficult with a medium or smaller-sized one.

 How much room do you have for your computer?

-This is a very important question to ask when thinking about your next case size.
-If you are working in a small area with your computer and you just don’t have the extra room, forget about a larger case.
+This is a very important question when considering your next tower case.
+If you work in a small area and don’t have extra room, forget about a full tower computer.

-It will be so much of a pain that you will be living in regret most days of your life.
+It will be so painful that you will live in regret most days.

 However, if space isn’t an issue, you have one more reason to continue thinking about something larger.

-If your desk is on the verge of collapse, or you are seriously considering a new desk for your computer, think about the case size that it will need to support.
+If your desk is on the verge of collapse, or you are seriously considering a new desk for your PC case, consider the size it will need to support.

-Having a large enough desk with plenty of space around it makes owning a computer more pleasant.
+Having a large enough desk with plenty of space around it makes owning towers more pleasant.

-When needing to turn the case into position while you swap or add in a drive, having enough room to do so is a big blessing.
+When turning the tower case into position while you swap or add in a drive, having enough room is a big blessing.

-A large enough desk means that you have space for your monitor, no matter what the size or amount, but also better access to panels or the inside of your computer case.
+A large enough desk means you have space for your monitor, no matter the size or amount, but also better access to panels or the inside of your PC case.

 Do you live in a hot climate?

-This is a big one when it comes to case sizes.
-Since I moved to owning larger cases, overheating has become a thing of the past.
+This is a big one when it comes to tower case sizes.
+Since I moved to a full tower, overheating has become a thing of the past.

 Yes, I have plenty of experience choosing the right hardware and knowing how to set up cooling to get the most out of my hardware in any climate, but this has been a huge contributor.

-As long as you don’t have a lot of ‘dead air’ inside your case, cooling will be easier.
-Of course, cheap cases that aren’t designed well or that aren’t equipped with the proper cooling, won’t be of any help no matter how large the case is.
+Cooling will be easier if you don’t have a lot of ‘dead air’ inside your case.
+Of course, cheap ones that aren’t designed well or equipped with the proper cooling won’t help, no matter how large it is.

 How much storage do you need?

-If you don’t plan to use much storage on your computer at all, maybe a mid tower case would be sufficient for you.
+If you don’t plan to use much storage on your computer, maybe a mid tower would be sufficient.

-Knowing that the only things you are going to store on your drive is a few games, some music, and photos, could be the deciding factor to stick to a normal sized case.
+Knowing that the only things you will store on your drive are a few games, music, and photos could be the deciding factor to stick to a mid-tower.

-But bare in mind, mechanical drives added inside your computer with larger gaps between them, means that heat can be easier regulated and your drives will probably last longer.
+But bear in mind, mechanical hard drives added inside your rig with larger gaps between them means that heat can be easier regulated, and your drives will probably last longer.

 Personally, this is an important factor.
 Things you store on a drive can be the most precious thing you own inside your computer.
-Hardware gets outdated, but you can never replace precious unique media like your wedding photos or other rare music or videos.
+Hardware gets outdated, but you can never replace precious, unique media like wedding photos or other rare music or videos.